jamestomasino/dotfiles-minimal/README.md

 ## Linking strategy

-The install process will run through this repository up to 3 levels deep looking for individual files.
+The install process will run through this repository recursively looking for individual files.
 It will link any files into the home directory on an individual file-by-file basis.
 If the corresponding folder doesn't exist yet, it will be created.
 The purpose of going file-by-file is to avoid linking any directories and accidentally scooping up other files that may be added there over time.

 Over time it is a goal of this repository to move as many of these dotfiles as possible out of the top-level to avoid polluting the home folder.